Skip to Content

 The Museum of London

-The Museum of London has many events during school holidays such as half term.
-They are pulling out all the stops this year with a lineup of events to suit all of the family.
-For the under 5s there is a free Frost Fair with tons of sensory play.
-For the over 5s there is a winter tale about the River Thames when it was frozen.
+The Museum of London has many events during the school holidays such as half term.
+They have a lineup of events to suit all of the family.

 Check out the website for more information.